sgmurphy/wordpress-plugins/profile-builder/readme.txt

 17. Edit or Add New User Role

 == Changelog ==
+= 3.11.4 =
+* Fix: Compatiblity issue with Elementor templates when displaying success messages
+* Fix: PHP 8 notice coming from a functionality
+* Misc: Fix admin menu styling when viewing the Private page

 = 3.11.3 =
 * Fix: Security misconfiguration issue with the allow/deny domains option.
 Thanks to Ananda Dhakal
 * Fix: Issue with display of Select2 fields in back-end